robcarver17/pysystemtrade/docs/production.md

 - Ad-hoc diagnostics TO DO LINK

-# Overview of a production system

-Here are the steps you need to follow to set up a production system.
-I assume you already have a backtested system in pysystemtrade, with appropriate python libraries etc.

-1. Consider your implementation options
-2. Ensure you have a private area for your system code and configuration
-3. Finalise and store your backtested system configuration
-4. If you want to automatically execute, or get data from a broker, then set up a broker
-5. Set up any other data sources you need.
-6. Set up a database for storage, including a backup
-7. Have a strategy for reporting, diagnostics, and logs
-8. Write some scripts to kick off processes to: get data, get accounting information, calculate optimal positions, execute trades, run reports, and do backups and housekeeping.
-9. Schedule your scripts to run regularly
-10. Regularly monitor your system, and deal with any problems

 # Production system data flow

 Update FX prices / Update manual check FX prices  (interactive)